aestebance/Game-Of-Thrones-React/README.md

-## Project in React Hooks that shows characters and houses of Game of Thrones (Serie).
+## Project in React Hooks that shows characters and houses of Game of Thrones (Serie)

 Techologies: